 - The departure of Todd Grimshaw in Coronation Street was probably meant to be a Tear Jerker, but since it involved him verbally abusing and assaulting both his brother and the ex-girlfriend he cheated on for sleeping together, then jumping on a bus declaring no one would ever love her like he did, it was hard not to think the writers were trying to make sure no one would miss him.
 (He did come back to be best man at the couple's wedding, to show there were no hard feelings, but then he came back again as a snob who was ashamed of his working class roots.)

 - In Degrassi Junior High, Nicole Stoffman (who played Stephanie) left the show in the third season to further her career elsewhere.
 In the next episode, Stephanie's brother says that their mom has sent her to a private school with a strict dress code, "including knee socks."
 Stephanie was a fashionista who spent the entire show trying to be glamorous and pretty, so she could escape her Control Freak mother's iron fist.
 If she doesn't rejoin the cast, it sure sucks to be Stephanie.

-- In Degrassi The Next Generation: Dan Woods, who had been commuting between LA and Toronto, wanted to leave the show because his productions for Speed Channel were taking off; Principal Raditch spoke to Rick three times in the two days before the shooting, entirely clueless as to how deeply troubled Rick was, and was Reassigned to Antarctica not long after.
+- Degrassi: The Next Generation.
+Dan Woods, who had been commuting between L.A. and Toronto, wanted to leave the show because his productions for Speed Channel were taking off; Principal Raditch spoke to Rick three times in the two days before the shooting, entirely clueless as to how deeply troubled Rick was, and was Reassigned to Antarctica not long after.